jarekstrzele/obsidian_notes/R U S T/Learn Rust by Building Real App/3 Building a Command Line Application.md

 ```
 this code generates an error, because you use `input` as a parameter of `read_line` function, but you transfered the ownership of the string to the variable `s`

 The string exists on the heap.
-When you will do the same with the numebr (it exists on the stack), the value will be copy to a new variable.
+When you will do the same with the numuber (it exists on the stack), the value will be copy to a new variable.
 ```rust
 let a = 5;
 let b = a; // the 5 will be copied to the b